You are here

 The total economic contribution is the sum of direct effects, indirect effects, and induced effects.
 Direct effects represent the economic activity from businesses defined to belong in agriculture and forestry (i.e., producers, processors, and agricultural support services).
 Indirect effects represent the economic activity from businesses and organizations not traditionally thought of as agriculture-related (e.g., education, information, and insurance) though they may supply goods and services to agricultural businesses.
 Indirect effects are a basic response to agricultural activities and reflect the interdependence between businesses and industries throughout the economy.
 Induced effects simply reflect spending by households in the form of wages and salaries earned by employees.

-Data for the direct effects and estimation of the indirect and induced effects came from a well-known input-output modeling system called Impact for Planning and Analysis (IMPLAN), which is updated annually by the IMPLAN Group LLC.
+Data for the direct effects and estimation of the indirect and induced effects came from a well-known input-output modeling system called Impact Analysis for Planning (IMPLAN), which is updated annually by the IMPLAN Group LLC.
 IMPLAN is a computerized database and modeling system for constructing regional economic accounts and regional input-output tables.
 The IMPLAN 536 sector input-output model is based primarily on data from the U.S. Bureau of Economic Analysis, U.S. Bureau of Labor Statistics, U.S. Census Bureau, U.S. Department of Agriculture, and U.S. Geological Survey.
 This study used an input-output model constructed with IMPLAN software and the most recent 2019 IMPLAN data.

 The total economic contribution of agriculture and forestry (direct, indirect, and induced) was estimated by removing these sectors from the modeled economy and comparing the resulting effects on the Mississippi economy.
 The difference represents the sectors’ contribution to the rest of the economy, which is an estimate of how much economic activity is supported by these sectors.
-This procedure for estimating the economic contribution of an industry is explained in Henderson and Evans (2017).

 The economic contribution of agriculture- and forestry-related sectors on Mississippi can be measured by four key statistics: